Reality: Anti-realism

 One can also speak of anti-realism about the same objects.
 Anti-realism is the latest in a long series of terms for views opposed to realism.
 Perhaps the first was idealism, so called because reality was said to be in the mind, or a product of our ideas.
 Berkeleyan idealism is the view, propounded by the Irish empiricist George Berkeley, that the objects of perception are actually ideas in the mind.
 In this view, one might be tempted to say that reality is a "mental construct"; this is not quite accurate, however, since, in Berkeley's view, perceptual ideas are created and coordinated by God.
 By the 20th century, views similar to Berkeley's were called phenomenalism.
 Phenomenalism differs from Berkeleyan idealism primarily in that Berkeley believed that minds, or souls, are not merely ideas nor made up of ideas, whereas varieties of phenomenalism, such as that advocated by Russell, tended to go farther to say that the mind itself is merely a collection of perceptions, memories, etc., and that there is no mind or soul over and above such mental events.
 Finally, anti-realism became a fashionable term for any view which held that the existence of some object depends upon the mind or cultural artifacts.
 The view that the so-called external world is really merely a social, or cultural, artifact, called social constructionism, is one variety of anti-realism.
 Cultural relativism is the view that social issues such as morality are not absolute, but at least partially cultural artifact.
+Potentially the most extreme form of anti-realism is solipsism — the belief that oneself is the only thing in existence.

 Being

 The nature of being is a perennial topic in metaphysics.
-For, instance Parmenides taught that reality was a single unchanging Being, whereas Heraclitus wrote that all things flow.
-The 20th-century philosopher Heidegger thought previous philosophers have lost sight the question of Being (qua Being) in favour of the questions of beings (existing things), so that a return to the Parmenidean approach was needed.
+For instance, Parmenides taught that reality was a single unchanging Being, whereas Heraclitus wrote that all things flow.
+The 20th-century philosopher Heidegger thought previous philosophers have lost sight of the question of Being (qua Being) in favour of the questions of beings (existing things), so he believed that a return to the Parmenidean approach was needed.
 An ontological catalogue is an attempt to list the fundamental constituents of reality.
-The question of whether or not existence is a predicate has been discussed since the Early Modern period, not least in relation to the ontological argument for the existence of God.
+The question of whether existence is a predicate has been discussed since the Early Modern period, not least in relation to the ontological argument for the existence of God.
 Existence, that something is, has been contrasted with essence, the question of what something is.

 Since existence without essence seems blank, it associated with nothingness by philosophers such as Hegel.
-Nihilism represents an extremely negative view of being, the absolute a positive one.
+Existential nihilism represents an extremely negative view of being, the absolute a positive one.